nayan-agrawal/javascript-notes/notes/Promises.md

 There is difference between these words, passing a function and attaching a function.

 Promise guarantee, it will callback the attached function once it has the fulfilled data.
 And it will call it only once.
-Just once.

 Earlier we talked about promise are object with empty data but that's not entirely true, `Promise` are much more than that.

 Now let's understand and see a real promise object.

-fetch is a web-api which is utilized to make api call and it returns a promise.
+fetch is a web-api used to make API calls and it returns a promise.

 We will be calling public github api to fetch data https://api.github.com/users/alok722